tliron/rust-compris/CPS.md

 ### Rust

-Compris's normal value types all support [`Hash`](https://doc.rust-lang.org/beta/std/hash/trait.Hash.html) as well as other trait requirements for map keys, so they can be used in practically any generics-based map implementation, including sorted trees.
+Compris's normal types all support [`Hash`](https://doc.rust-lang.org/beta/std/hash/trait.Hash.html) as well as other trait requirements for map keys, so they can be used in practically any generics-based map implementation, including sorted trees.

 Note that we chose [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) for our normal map implementation in order to allow maps to be used in complex keys.
 By contrast, [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) does not support `Hash` and does not have deterministic order.